austinsonger/Incident-Playbook/Incident-Response-Playbooks/Unauthorized-VPN-and-VDI-Access.md

 In addition to the general steps and guidance in the incident response plan:

-1. TODO

 --------------

 ### Recover

-`TODO: Customize recovery steps for <Type of Incident>.`
+`TODO: Customize recovery steps for Unauthorized VPN and VDI Access.`

 `TODO: Specify tools and procedures for each step, below.`

 In addition to the general steps and guidance in the incident response plan:

-1. TODO
+1. Restore to the RPO within the RTO
+2. Address collateral damage
+3. Resolve any related security incidents
+4. Perform routine cyber hygiene due diligence
+5. Engage external cybersecurity-as-a-service providers and response professionals

 --------------